-Coating Coverage on Mild Steel
+- Coating Coverage on Mild Steel The first coat uses more coating than subsequent coats. - Allow 50 mL of coating per one (1) coat per one (1) square metre.

-First coat uses more coating than subsequent coats.
-Allow 50 mL of coating per one (1) coat per one (1) square metre.
-Interior Mild Steel surfaces - A minimum of three (3) coats.
-Allow 150mL coating per square metre.
+Interior Mild Steel surfaces A minimum of three (3) coats.
+Allow a minimum of 150mL coating per square metre.

-Exterior Mild Steel surfaces - A minimum of four (4) coats.
-Allow 200mL of coating per square metre.
+Exterior Mild Steel surfaces A minimum of four (4) coats.
+Allow a minimum of 200mL of coating per square metre.